esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 If you see **no** issues and all ends in a **Green colored message** all is good!
 (Jump to Step 4)

-#### What if not all is OK and i see red and a lot of dependency explanations?
+#### What if not all is OK and I see red and a lot of dependency explanations?

 If you have manually installed packages via composer in the past that are NO longer Drupal 9 compatible you may see errors.
 In that case you need to check each package website's (normally https://www.drupal.org/project/the_module_name) and check if there is a Drupal 9 compatible version.